cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLSHOPT_SHARE.md

 It is not supported to share connections between multiple concurrent threads.

-Connections that are used for HTTP/2 or HTTP/3 multiplexing only get additional transfers added to them if the existing connection is held by the same multi or easy handle. libcurl does not support doing multiplexed streams in different threads using a shared connection.
+Connections that are used for HTTP/1.1 Pipelining or HTTP/2 multiplexing only get additional transfers added to them if the existing connection is held by the same multi or easy handle. libcurl does not support doing HTTP/2 streams in different threads using a shared connection.

 Support for **CURL_LOCK_DATA_CONNECT** was added in 7.57.0, but the symbol existed before this.

-Note that when you use the multi interface, all easy handles added to the same multi handle share the connection cache by default without using this option.
+Note that when you use the multi interface, all easy handles added to the same multi handle shares connection cache by default without using this option.

 ## CURL_LOCK_DATA_PSL